-This easy recipe for Cucumber Sandwiches features fresh dill, Italian dressing mix, and cream cheese on pumpernickel bread.
+This easy recipe for Mini Cucumber Sandwiches features fresh dill, Italian dressing mix, and cream cheese on pumpernickel bread.
 These sandwiches are perfect for a party!

-This vintage recipe for mini Cucumber Sandwiches is perfect for a potluck!
+This vintage recipe for Mini Cucumber Sandwiches is perfect for a potluck!

 If you love little party sandwiches, don’t miss my Hawaiian Roll Sliders recipe!